private-horst/pouch/README.md

-# pouch.rs - Rust bindings for PouchDB
+# pouch - Rust bindings for PouchDB

 Rust bindings to make PouchDB available for usage with Yew and other browser-based Rust frameworks.